The-Perceptual-Research-Consortium/neuroweaver-parst/README.md

 - **Dr. Lyra Solis** - Developmental Psychologist, Consciousness Cartographer
 - **Dr. Kairos Thorne** - Contemplative Tradition Scholar, Perception Filtration Expert
 - **The Möbius Group** - Foundational Research Commission, 1974-1989
-- And many more dedicated researchers and collaborators from around the world who wish to remain anonymous.
+- And many more dedicated researchers and collaborators from around the world who wish to remain anonymous due to the sensitive nature of their work.

 ---